 While OPEC and some non-OPEC countries promise to cut production, most non-OPEC countries, with the US leading the way, are ramping up production.
-The following chart is from the International Energy Agency (IEA) and shows how the US production has climbed to 9.658 mb/d, a new all-time record high.
+The following chart is from the International Energy Agency (IEA) and shows how the US production has climbed to over 10.27 mb/d, an all-time record high!